 - In the My Little Pony: Friendship Is Magic episode "The Cutie Pox", Apple Bloom develops a cutie mark shaped like this, causing her to speak French.

-- Later on, in "Sweet And Elite", there's a pony with three fleurs-de-lis as her cutie mark.
+- Later, in "Sweet and Elite", there's an elegant socialte pony with three fleurs-de-lis as her cutie mark.
 Her name is appropriately Fleur Dis Lee.

 - Although the French Republic has never officially adopted this symbol, at least not since the monarchy ended, it's still used in Spain and Luxembourg due to their royalty being part of the Bourbon line.